schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 Question 3.16.1: What will be the effect of this command: "run backward at speed -100"

-A. It will hav e the mBot move forwards
+A. It will have the mBot move forwards

 B. It will have the mBot move backwards